anishhs001/NeuroMatch_Tutorials/README.md

 # NeuroMatch_Tutorials

-Tutorial Notebooks of Weekly Exercises of the Computational Neuroscience course
+Notebooks used during the Computational Neuroscience course of NeuroMatch Academy